ArduboyCollection/pocket_fighter/README.md

 ## Introduction

 Pocket Fighter is an FTG, you can compete with your Arduboy.
-The CPU will repeat your actions at previous round.
+The CPU will repeat your actions at previous level.

 ## Installation